sarah-antillia/TensorflowSwinUNet-Image-Segmentation-Augmented-GastrointestinalPolyp/README.md

 <br>

 <br>
-We use the SwinTransformer UNet Model
+We use the Swin Transformer UNet Model
 <a href="./src/TensorflowSwinUNet.py">TensorflowSwinUNet.py</a> for this GastrointestinalPolyp Segmentation.<br>

+On Swin Transformer UNet, please refer to <a href="https://arxiv.org/pdf/2105.05537.pdf">Swin-Unet: Unet-like Pure Transformer for Medical Image Segmentation</a><br>

 <h3>1.
 Dataset Citatioin</h3>